 Here's why some very decent people can't apologize.

 Posted Jul 26, 2012

-Tendering a genuine apology when an apology is due can go a long way to repair a disconnection following a fight.
-But if you’re coupled up with someone who doesn’t apologize, it won’t help to doggedly demand it.
-Instead follow Rule # 49 in Marriage Rules: A Manual for the Married and the Coupled Up.
-"Don't demand an apology."
+Offering a genuine apology when an apology is due can go a long way to repair a disconnection following a fight.
+But if your partner doesn’t apologize, it won’t help to doggedly demand it.
+Instead, follow Rule #49 in my book, Marriage Rules: A Manual for the Married and the Coupled Up: "Don't demand an apology."

 Try to understand that some people can’t or won’t offer a genuine heartfelt apology even if you deserve one.